 We live in a hyper-connected world.
-In the multi-level marketing (MLM) business, corporate leaders and field sales representatives can be accessible almost anywhere, anytime.
+In the multi-level marketing (MLM) business and, corporate leaders and field sales representatives can be accessible almost anywhere, anytime.
 But being accessible doesn’t automatically mean we’re communicating more effectively.
 In fact, the constant barrage of texts, chats, emails, and alerts can sometimes make us less able to convey and receive information clearly.
-And that can come at a price.
+And that can come at a price in direct sales.

 According to Gartner Research, 70 percent of business mistakes are the result of poor communication.
 In addition, the Holmes Report estimates that ineffective communication can cost companies $26k per employee in lost productivity.
 In contrast, leaders and companies that are highly effective communicators achieve 47 percent higher returns.

 Today, more than ever, effective communication – both in business and in life – begins with listening.
 Active listening can change communication dynamics and positively impact customer, supplier, and representative relationships.
 So, how can you enhance your listening abilities and strengthen your direct selling skills?

 Stephen Covey said, “Most people do not listen with the intent to understand.
 They listen with the intent to reply.”
 As a result, it’s easy to make assumptions, jump to conclusions, or otherwise misinterpret what the other person is saying.